 Many properties experience cracking, and this isn’t necessarily evidence of subsidence.

-If you're in any doubt, or have any concerns, contact a buildings expert, or you can find local trusted tradesmen on the TrustMark site.
+If you're in any doubt, or have any concerns, contact a buildings expert for a subsidence check.